SergeySatskiy/codimension/trunk/doc/plugins.md

 When a plugin is activated references to the IDE global data singleton and to the IDE settings singleton are passed to the plugin.
 Using these singletons a plugin can get access to pretty much everything in the IDE.
-It is also possible to cause Codimension crash if important data are misproperly modified.
+It is also possible to cause Codimension crash if important data are improperly modified.

 The `CDMPluginBase` class provides syntactic shugar to simplify access to the most important IDE objects.
 The other IDE objects could be accessible using